Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Related Work

+The second direction aims to improve the efficiency of the 3DGS rendering pipeline.
+Some approaches introduce fine-grained filtering techniques for Gaussian-ray intersections to alleviate the computation of subsequent stages~\citep{feng2024flashgs, lee2024gscore, wang2024adr}.
+For instance, various online filtering techniques, such as axis-aligned bounding box (AABB)~\citep{wang2024adr} and oriented bounding box (OBB)~\citep{lee2024gscore} intersection tests, have been proposed for more fine-grained filtering.
+Others tackle GPU performance bottlenecks such as warp divergence and workload imbalance in rasterization~\citep{huang2025seele, gui2024balanced, mallick2024taming}.

 In contrast to these prior works, our framework focuses on large-scale 3DGS rendering.
-We jointly optimize both the LoD search and splatting stages, while addressing the latency and memory constraints that exist in today’s mobile GPUs.
+We jointly optimize both the LoD search and splatting stages, while addressing the performance constraints and hardware limitations that exist in today’s mobile GPUs.

-\paragraph{Large-scale 3DGS} How to represent Level-of-Detail (LoD) efficiently is an issue existed broadly in neural rendering~\cite{turki2023pynerf, xu2023vr, barron2023zip}.
-Since 3DGS models are inherently point-based representations, various tree-based structures have been designed to manage large-scale scenes, such as Octree-GS~\cite{ren2024octree}, CityGaussian~\cite{liu2024citygaussian}, and HierarchicalGS~\cite{kerbl2024hierarchical}.
+\paragraph{Large-scale 3DGS.} How to represent Level-of-Detail (LoD) efficiently is an issue existed broadly in neural rendering~\citep{turki2023pynerf, xu2023vr, barron2023zip}.
+Since 3DGS models are inherently point-based representations, various tree-based structures have been designed to manage large-scale scenes, such as Octree-GS~\citep{ren2024octree}, CityGaussian~\citep{liu2024citygaussian}, and HierarchicalGS~\citep{kerbl2024hierarchical}.
 These hierarchical structures organize Gaussian points to support scalable rendering.
-However, the irregular tree traversals often introduce non-trivial runtime overhead.
-In contrast, our LoD search is co-designed with GPU execution characteristics, such as the SIMT execution model, to achieve more efficient traversal and improved runtime performance.
+However, the irregular tree traversals introduce non-trivial runtime overhead.

+In contrast, our LoD search is co-designed with GPU execution characteristics, such as the SIMT execution model.
+With the temporal correlation that commonly exists in continuous rendering, our method can achieve more efficient tree traversal and improve the overall runtime performance.